Skip to code content (skip section selection)

 (d) The boundaries of the natural roadside buffer shall be clearly delineated and identified on all development plans and plats submitted for approval.

-(e) Clearing limits shall be staked out in the field in a manner approved by Department of Planning and Development staff prior to, and remaining through, construction activities.
+(e) Clearing limits shall be staked out in the field in a manner approved by Department of Planning, Land Use and Neighborhoods staff prior to, and remaining through, construction activities.

 (f) Buffer width to be determined in the planning process as specified in division (I)(1) above, but generally, the buffer should be 50 feet in depth along collector streets or minor arterials, and 100 feet in depth along major arterials; provided, however, exceptional conditions (such as project parcel size, the presence, or lack thereof, of existing natural vegetation, the dedication of right-of-way for frontage or access roads on the subject parcel, and the existence of utility or other easements or conditions that effect the buffer) shall be considered in making the buffer width determination.

 (a) A vegetated buffer shall be established along areas designated as tidally influenced "critical line" by SCDHEC-OCRM.

 1. The entire buffer shall remain as an undeveloped vegetated area, except as provided herein.